shinmaruko1997/rihu/README.md

 ## The KAG Universe: Coordinate System

 All knowledge is embedded into $\mathbb{R}^D$, where axes represent broad, continuous dimensions (e.g., time / space / semantics).
+Each **Hypothetical Fact (HF)** is located within this coordinate system according to the structure of Classes and Instances that define it.

+### Coordinate Principle

+In the **ideal state**—where all axes are fully defined and every dimension is sufficiently decomposed— the coordinate of each **HF** is **strictly unique**.
+However, in **practical implementations**, constraints such as axis granularity, projection precision, or dimensional reduction may cause
+**continuously adjacent HFs** to be placed at the **same coordinate**.
+This overlap represents a limit of the coordinate resolution, not a logical contradiction: such HFs can be treated as occupying a **shared micro-region** in the KAG Universe.

+> **Principle Summary:**
+> The KAG coordinate system aspires to one-to-one mapping between meaning and position,
+> yet accepts controlled degeneracy as a natural outcome of finite and approximated geometry.

+### Good axes: choosing and defining the frame

+Good axes are those that preserve interpretability and continuity, providing stable reference for HF positioning.

 Good axes:

-1. Are abstractions of Classes (e.g., “location”, “organization”).
+1. Are abstractions of Classes (e.g., “location”, “organization”, “time”).
-2. Connect many other Classes with continuity.
+2. Connect many other Classes with smooth, continuous variation.
-3. Provide large, interpretable “containers” of meaning.
+3. Provide large, interpretable “containers” of meaning (hierarchical or inclusive structure).

-**Anchor Classes** (like time bins or known locations) stabilize the coordinate frame via regularization.
+**Anchor Classes** (like time bins or known locations) stabilize the coordinate frame via regularization and alignment.

-> In practice, **axes and anchor coordinates can also be suggested or initialized by large language models (LLMs)** — for example, inferring temporal, spatial, or semantic anchors from descriptive text or datasets.
+> In practice, **axes and anchors can also be suggested or initialized by large language models (LLMs)** —
+> for example, by inferring temporal, spatial, or semantic structures from text or datasets.
-> This enables partially automated construction of the KAG Universe, while keeping its geometric interpretability intact.
+> This allows partial automation of Universe construction while maintaining geometric interpretability.

 ---